-All internet browsers these days have a privacy mode.
+All Internet browsers now have a privacy mode.
 It stops your browser from saving your web history in its cache and disables the tracking cookies.
 This way everyone else who uses your computer at a later time cannot know which pages you have visited.
 However, your ISP can still track your activities and so can your government.
 These are the main browsers' privacy modes:

 - Mozilla Firefox offers the Private Browsing mode.